What are your weaknesses?

 Can you give me an example of a positive change that you have made in an organisation?

 “I was working with a Director that was not the most organised person when it came to paperwork.
-He would often turn up to meetings without the correct supporting papers or they would have doodles all over them, which didn’t help his reputation.
-He was very self-reliant so he didn’t want me to touch his unique filing system.
-I knew that I could help him so in the first few months of working together, I started to print out his email attachments and anything that he might need for an upcoming meeting.
-Before I went home every evening I would print out his calendar and attach the correct paperwork for his meetings the next day.
+He would often turn up to meetings without the correct supporting papers, or they would have doodles all over them, which didn’t help his reputation.
+He was very self-reliant, so he didn’t want me to touch his unique filing system.
+I knew that I could help him, so in the first few months of working together, I started to print out his email attachments and anything that he might need for an upcoming meeting.
+Before I went home every evening, I would print out his calendar and attach the correct paperwork for his meetings the next day.
 I would pop the file on his desk so that he had everything he needed for the following morning.
 He loved the idea and became more reliant on my help.
-It was a really positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”
+It was a positive change, and his colleagues were pleased he was arriving at meetings with the right paperwork.”

 Can you give me an example of a time you have worked with a difficult person and how you dealt with the situation?

-During every competency based interview you will be asked about your people management skills.
+During every competency-based interview, you will be asked about your people management skills.
 It is always worth having a story or two in the back of your mind as this is such a common question.
-In your answer do show that you dealt with the situation yourself (rather than referring it to HR), if you have had a horrendous experience either tone it down or use another example.
-Again, don’t spend too long answering questions that provoke negative answers, you want to move on to questions that allow you to shine.
-Do remember with any negative question make your answer as positive as possible and inject some humour to show that this person has not affected your self-esteem.
+In your answer do show that you dealt with the situation yourself (rather than referring it to HR) if you have had a horrendous experience either tone it down or use another example.
+Again, don’t spend too long answering questions that provoke negative answers; you want to move on to questions that allow you to shine.
+Do remember with any negative item make your answer as positive as possible and inject some humour to show that this person has not affected your self-esteem.